pancudaniel7/go-restful-api-example/README.md

 emphasizes the use of Hypermedia as the Engine of Application State (HATEOAS).
 At this stage, server responses include hypermedia links that guide clients towards other relevant actions and resources.
-This design principle abstracts the API into a self-descriptive, navigable format.It enables clients to dynamically discover and interact with the API's capabilities without prior knowledge of its structure, making applications more adaptive, scalable, and easier to evolve.
+This design principle abstracts the API into a self-descriptive, navigable format.
+It enables clients to dynamically discover and interact with the API's capabilities without prior knowledge of its structure, making applications more adaptive, scalable, and easier to evolve.
 This level epitomizes the full realization of REST by enhancing client-server interaction with comprehensive, context-aware hypermedia.